-In February 2018, after seeking advice from our advisors KPMG, the trustees took the decision to buyout of the scheme and a total liability of approximately £1,788,000 crystallised.
-During 2018 £1,010,000 was paid and the amount outstanding at 31 March 2019 and at 31 March 2020 is £778,000.
-The estimated liability is based on information provided by our advisors and Aviva. the insurers.
+In February 2018, after seeking advice from their advisors KPMG, the trustees took the decision to buyout of the scheme and a total liability of approximately £1,788,000 crystallised.
+During 2018 £1,010,000 was paid and the amount outstanding at 31 March 2021 is £778,000.
+The estimated liability is based on information provided by the trustees' professional advisors and Aviva, the insurers.